 - 3.1.1 Generator Owner that applies load-responsive protective relays at the terminals of the Elements listed in 3.2, Facilities. - 3.1.2 Transmission Owner that applies load-responsive protective relays at the terminals of the Elements listed in 3.2, Facilities. - 3.1.3 Distribution Provider that applies load-responsive protective relays at the terminals of the Elements listed in 3.2, Facilities. - 3.2.
-Facilities: The following Elements associated with Bulk Electric System generating units and generating plants, including those generating units and generating plants identified as Blackstart Resources in the Transmission Operator's system restoration plan: - 3.2.1 Generating unit(s). - 3.2.2 Generator step-up (i.e., GSU) transformer(s). - 3.2.3 Unit auxiliary transformer(s) (UAT) that supply overall auxiliary power necessary to keep generating unit(s) online.
-1 - 3.2.4 Elements that connect a GSU transformer to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant. - 3.2.5 Elements utilized in the aggregation of dispersed power producing resources.
+Facilities: The following Elements associated with Bulk Electric System (BES) generating units and generating plants, including those generating units and generating plants identified as Blackstart Resources in the Transmission Operator's system restoration plan: - 3.2.1 Generating unit(s). - 3.2.2 Generator step-up (i.e., GSU) transformer(s). - 3.2.3 Unit auxiliary transformer(s) (UAT) that supply overall auxiliary power necessary to keep generating unit(s) online.1 - 3.2.4 Elements that connect the GSU transformer(s) to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant.
+Elements may also supply generating plant loads. - 3.2.5 Elements utilized in the aggregation of dispersed power producing resources.